floooh/vscode-kcide/README.md

 With the **pre-release version** of the extension installed:

 - clone https://github.com/floooh/kcide-sample
-- open VSCode inside the `kcide-sample` directory, or open the `kcide-sample` folder in VSCode
+- open VSCode in the `kcide-sample/kc854` subdirectory
 - the extension should detect the `kcide.project.json` file and activate itself (a new tab should open with the embedded emulator)
 - open the `src/main.asm` file, and hit **F7**, you should see a message